KEI Stablecoin (KEI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 KEI Stablecoin Historical Price

-According to the latest data gathered on KEI Stablecoin live price page, the current price of KEI Stablecoin is 0.990001USD.
-The circulating supply of KEI Stablecoin(KEI) is 1.34M KEI , giving it a market capitalization of $1.33M.
+According to the latest data gathered on KEI Stablecoin live price page, the current price of KEI Stablecoin is 0.985819USD.
+The circulating supply of KEI Stablecoin(KEI) is 1.50M KEI , giving it a market capitalization of $1.48M.

 In the past month, KEI Stablecoin has experienced a 0.00% change, reflecting approximately $-- to its value.
 This indicates that KEI could witness further price changes in the near future.